MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/universal-image.md

 > [!NOTE]
 > It's your responsibility to add all necessary drivers, perform all testing, and ensure there are no issues with the final deployed image.
 We provide the universal image "as-is" but will provide technical guidance and answer questions.
 Contact MMDImage@microsoft.com.

 Submit requests for the universal image by creating a change request in the [admin center](../working-with-managed-desktop/admin-support.md).
+You'll receive instructions on how to download the universal image.

 ## Language support